 4. Publish email newsletter on a consistent schedule

 Think like a publisher to build reader expectations.
 You want your newsletter to be part of their weekly content diet.

 Give readers enough information to determine if they want to click through to your other content.
 Don’t make them think; just act!
 Where appropriate add links and buttons.
 Continually test which elements yield the best results to achieve your goals.

 Bonus: Optimize email newsletters for mobile experiences

-To maximize the value of your email addresses create a regularly published email newsletter that provides real value to your readers.
+To maximize the value of your email addresses published your email newsletter on a consistent basis and provide real value to your readers.
 By helping readers, you’ll deepen relationships with them that will ultimately lead to sales.

 Consider your email newsletters an integral element of your content marketing offering.

 Use them to provide another way to reach the audience of people interested in your content.

 Continually test your email performance against other options.
 (Think series of A/B tests to find the best performing option.)